 Spring will be here before we know it, and the snow in neighborhoods and states nationwide will start to melt.
 After a cold winter, many people are looking forward to warm, sunny days.
 Everyone has different favorite summer activities – beaching, hiking, traveling.
 Likewise, many people enjoy a wide variety of winter activities, many of which require space-consuming gear and apparel.

 Snowmobiling, Skiing and Snowshoeing

 Snowmobiling isn’t the only winter recreational activity many Americans take part in.
 Skiing is enjoyed by more than 20 million U.S. citizens, according to a survey by SnowSports Industries America.
-While some of these people may opt to rent skis at resorts or other skiing destinations, many own their own equipment.
+While some of these people may opt to rent skis at resorts or other skiing destinations, many own their personal equipment.

 Beyond skiing, there are plenty of activities people can do on hills and trails in the winter.
 Snowshoeing is a popular pastime, as are snowboarding and sledding.

 Hockey and Figure Skating

 Outdoor sports like snowboarding and snowmobiling are popular, but indoor sports get their fair share of attention during the winter, too.
 According to USA Hockey, more than 1 million people in the U.S. play hockey.